 Petrolatum is found in many types of ointments and creams.
 It appears to be clear, like petrolatum jelly.
 It is great for protecting against future diaper rash and trapping in healthy moisture.
 These types of ointments don’t just work on diaper rashes either since it is ideal for relieving irritations from any type of irritated skin.
 They are ideal for mild rashes and don’t contain the same chemical-power as other types.

-- One essential solution for many skin care needs: Use as a lip moisturizer, hand cream,...
+- 1 essential solution for many skin care needs: Use as a lip moisturizer, hand cream, foot...

 - Different from a lotion or cream, this ointment nourishes skin while creating a protective...

 - Temporarily protects minor: Cuts, Scrapes, burns

 - Diaper rash ointment & skin protectant.